python-botogram/botogram/docs/api/telegram.rst

       :param str path: The path to the photo.
       :param str caption: A caption for the photo.
       :param object extra: An extra reply interface object to attach.

+   .. py:method:: reply_with_audio(path, [duration=None, performer=None, title=None, reply_to=None, extra=None])

+      Reply with the audio track found in the *path* to the chat.
+You may optionally specify the *duration*, the *performer* and the *title* of the audio track. *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param str path: The path to the audio track
+      :param int duration: The track duration, in seconds
+      :param str performer: The name of the performer
+      :param str title: The title of the track
+      :param object extra: An extra reply interface object to attach

 .. py:class:: botogram.Photo